NAROCD/digital-business-card/README.md

 ## Configuration

 You can customize the content of the digital business card by modifying the `src/App.js` file.
 Update the contact information, skills, experience, and social media links according to your preferences.

+## Contributing

+If you want to contribute to this project, please create a new branch, make your changes, and submit a pull request.
+All contributions are welcome!

 ## Author